AngusWaller/portfolio-emailer/readme.md

 version control may be hard to manage.
 * As all models & schemas are defined on this MS, any other MS servers outside of this project scope may encounter A-symmetrical data.
+* Babel was not used as while it does tidy up code somewhat with imports ect.
+It takes an amount of time of JITC that can be spent elsewhere.
+Also baseline node/es6 is fine.

 ## Architecture
 BFF architecture was selected as it is relatively easy to work from a pseudo Consumer Driven Contract configuration where the route, payload,